datacraft-dsc/DEPs/0/README.md

 - Establishing immutable provenance records
 - Providing a Universal Resolver for DIDs / DDOs

+## OEP

+Acronyn for "Ocean Enhancement Proposal", which defines enhancements to the Ocean Network and related technologies.
+Current OEPs can be found at: https://github.com/oceanprotocol/OEPs

 ## Operation

 A sepcial type of Asset representing a computational service that can be "Invoked" via the DEP